Hanabusa Yoshitada: Biography

 In November 1882, Hanabusa was transferred from Korea to St. Petersburg as Japanese ambassador to Russia.

 In July 1887, Hanabusa returned to Tokyo, where he was made a councilor to the Imperial Household Ministry.
-In 1896, he was accorded the title of baron (danshaku) under the kazoku peerage system.
+In June 1896, he was accorded the title of baron (danshaku) under the kazoku peerage system.
 In September 1907, his rank was elevated to Viscount (shishaku).

 In December 1911, Hanabusa was made a privy councillor.
 In December 1912, he became Chairman of the Japanese Red Cross.

 Viscount Hanabusa died on July 9, 1917.